 The occurrence of liposuction malpractice doesn’t happen often — but it happens enough to be a concern.
 Liposuction malpractice can cause injuries that can last a lifetime—or they can end your life.
 There have been stories of people ending up with a “lumpy mess,” where there are indentations through the epidermis (skin), causing an undesirable look for the patient.
 There have also been stories of people being burned during the liposuction procedure, leaving the patient permanently scarred.
 Many others have explained the procedure as being a “nightmare” and that it ruined their body.
 These are all results of negligence and liposuction malpractice.

 Injuries from Liposuction Malpractice

 Possible injuries from liposuction can include:

 - Allergic reactions

 How to Pick a Doctor for Your Liposuction Procedure

 When choosing the correct liposuction surgeon for your procedure, there are a few items to consider:

 - Shares the same aesthetic vision as you

-If you or someone you know has been a part of a liposuction malpractice, contact Moraitakis & Kushel, LLP today.
-We know the horrors behind liposuction malpractice and we are ready to help you with the legal help you need.
-Contact Atlanta, Georgia’s serious injury law firm for your free consultation.
+If you or someone you know has been a victim of liposuction malpractice, contact Moraitakis and Kushel, LLP today.
+We know the horrors behind liposuction malpractice and we are ready to help you.
+Contact Atlanta, Georgia’s serious injury law firm for your free consultation today.